minhthong582000/rate-limiter/README.md

 ```bash
 go run main.go run --engine=leaky-bucket --capacity=5 --drain-duration=200 --num-requests=20 --wait-time=100
 ```

-Note that arrival time in the `traffic.txt` file is not encountered in this strategy.
-It only considers the number of requests received.

 Think of this strategy as a bucket with a hole at the bottom.
 The bucket can hold a limited number of requests (`capacity`).
 When a request comes in, it will be added to the bucket (`queue`).
 If the bucket is full, the request will be rejected.
 The bucket will also be drained at a constant `drainRate = 1000/drain-duration` (requests/s).